Tokenized Securities Explained: Examples and Regulation

 What Are Tokenized Securities?

-Tokenized securities are digital tokens that represent ownership in real-world financial assets.
+Tokenized securities are securities (as defined under U.S. federal securities laws) that are formatted as or represented by a crypto asset, where the record of ownership is maintained in whole or in part on or through one or more crypto networks.
 They’re created using blockchain technology, but they function just like traditional securities from a legal and regulatory standpoint.

 In other words, if you tokenize a share of stock, it’s still a stock.
 If you tokenize a bond, it’s still a bond.
 The token changes how it’s issued, tracked, and traded, but not the nature of the asset.